clij/clijx-assistant/filtering.md

 # Filtering
-CLIJx-Incubator comes with filters for
+CLIJx-Assistant comes with filters for
 * Noise removal
   * Mean
   * Median